Dupchuwangmo7/IDE202-Internship_Reports/Week2/Vulnerabilities_Scanning_Tools.md

 Vulnerabilities that are exploited are first prioritized by Nexpose.
 This keeps security operations teams from getting overloaded with security alerts.

- ## 5. Necess
+ ## 5. Nessus
  - It takes care of malware, software issues, patching and misconfigation adware removal tool over a wide range of application and operating systems.

  - It is ideal tool for pen tester, ethical hacker and bug hunters.

- - Necess springs and procative security procedure by identifying the vulnerabilities in time before hacker use it for malicious purpose.
+ - Nessus springs and procative security procedure by identifying the vulnerabilities in time before hacker use it for malicious purpose.

  - It takes care of remote code execuation flaws.